kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 This analysis aim to find out impact of different sampling rate configuration on istio proxy and overall call chain.

+Different scenarios should be compared end of analysis, like istio resource consumption, throughput, and impact of other kubernetes components.

 ## Setup
 ### Opentelemetry
 OpenTelemetry version 0.22.1 deployed on a Kyma cluster (version 2.6.0) with a minimal setup,